-- (i) that amount which represents expenses incurred or paid to a related person if such payments are attributable to the conduct of a trade or business in Puerto Rico and are not subject to income tax or withholding at source under the Code during the taxable year, and/or - (ii) that amount which represents cost transfer or expense assignment from a home office located outside of Puerto Rico to a branch if that item was not subject to income tax under the Code. - B) the 2% of the purchase value of personal property from a related person and/or the transfer of personal property from a home office located outside of Puerto Rico to a branch engaged in trade or business in Puerto Rico.
-In the case of importers of the following products, instead of 2%, a reduced rate is established:
+- (i) that amount which represents expenses incurred or paid to a related person if such payments are attributable to the conduct of a trade or business in Puerto Rico and are not subject to income tax or withholding at source under the Code during the taxable year, and/or - (ii) that amount which represents cost transfer or expense assignment from a home office located outside of Puerto Rico to a branch if that item was not subject to income tax under the Code. - B) the total that results on having applied the percent indicated in the following table to the value of purchases of personal property from a related person and/or the transfer of personal property from a home office located outside of Puerto Rico to a branch engaged in trade or businesses in Puerto Rico, when the purchaser of personal property has gross receipts from the conduct of trade or businesses in Puerto Rico of ten millions (\$10,000,000) dollars or more. - for taxable years beginning before January 1, 2015, the rate will be 2%. - II. for taxable years beginning after December 31, 2014, the rate will be: